tidev/gittio/README.md

     ~/myproject $ gittio install -g
     ```

     **NOTE:** For widgets, though not officially supported by Alloy, you can add dependecies to other widgets in `widget.json` using the same notation as in `config.json`.
 The CLI will install all dependencies but ATM not check for conflicts (#21).
+You can even add a `modules` property using the same notation to depend on modules, like `nl.fokkezb.drawer` depends on `dk.napp.drawer`.

 * Install the latest version of a component and add it to `tiapp.xml` or `app/config.json`: